 What is brachytherapy for prostate cancer?

 Brachytherapy (internal radiotherapy) gives high doses of radiation directly to the prostate.
-Areas close by, such as the rectum and the bladder, get a much lower dose.
+Areas close by get a much lower dose – for example, the rectum and the bladder.

 Brachytherapy can be given:

 There may be some differences in how each hospital gives brachytherapy.
-Your doctor or nurse will explain what will happen.
+Your cancer doctor, radiologist or specialist nurse will explain what will happen.

-You will have a general or a spinal anaesthetic (injection of painkillers into the spine).
+You will have a general anaesthetic, or a spinal anaesthetic – this is an injection into the spine.
 If you have a spinal anaesthetic, you will be awake but will not feel any pain.
+You will be given a sedative so that you feel sleepy and more relaxed.

-Before the seeds are implanted, your doctor passes an ultrasound probe into the back passage (rectum) to take pictures of the prostate.
+Your doctor passes an ultrasound probe into the anus to the rectum to take pictures of the prostate.
 This helps them plan how many radioactive seeds are needed and where they should be placed.

-To prepare, you may need to have a special diet for 24 hours.
-You may also have a small amount of liquid passed into your rectum (enema).
+Before the scan, you may need to have a special diet for 24 hours.
+You may also have a small amount of liquid passed into your rectum.
+This is called an enema.
 This makes sure your bowel is empty, so the ultrasound picture is clear.

 Implanting the seeds

-The doctor passes the ultrasound probe into the rectum to show your prostate and help guide them to where to place the seeds.
-They pass a special needle through the skin between the scrotum and back passage (perineum) to insert the seeds into the correct position in the prostate.
+After the planning scan, the doctor passes an ultrasound probe into the anus to the rectum to show the prostate and help guide them.
+They pass special needles through the skin between the scrotum and anus.
+This is called the perineum.
+The doctor inserts the seeds through the needles into the correct position in the prostate.

-Sometimes they put a tube (catheter) into your bladder to drain urine during the procedure.
-They insert water into the catheter to help show up the area around the bladder.
-You have it removed before you go home.
+Sometimes they put a tube (catheter) into the bladder to drain urine during the procedure.
+You will have the catheter removed before you go home.

 The radioactivity from the seeds is absorbed from inside the prostate, so it is safe for you to be around other people.
-As a precaution, you should avoid periods of close contact with children and anyone pregnant for the first few months.
+As a precaution, you should avoid periods of close contact with children and anyone pregnant.
 It is safe for them to be in the same room as you.
 But you will be asked to keep a certain distance from them.
 Avoid holding or hugging anyone who is pregnant or children for more than a few minutes each day.

-Your doctor or nurse will give you specific advice about the safety precautions you need to follow.
+Your radiotherapy team will give you specific advice about the safety precautions you need to follow and for how long.

-If you receive anal sex, doctors usually advise avoiding this for several months.
+If you receive anal sex, you will usually be advised to avoid this for several months.
 This is to protect your partner until most of the radiation has worn off.
-If you are worried, talk to your doctor or nurse.
+If you are worried, talk to your radiotherapy team.
+We have more information on receiving anal sex after treatment.

 Your semen may be coloured black or brown for a short time.
 This is caused by some bleeding during the procedure.
 It is harmless.
 You will still need to use contraception to avoid a pregnancy.